This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the broccoli florets, cheese, dried cranberries, cooked and crumbled bacon, onions, and sunflower seeds in a large bowl.
+- In a large bowl, combine the broccoli, cheese, dried cranberries, bacon, onions, and sunflower seeds.

-- In a separate smaller bowl, whisk together the mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and pepper.
+- In a small bowl, whisk together the mayonnaise, sour cream, vinegar, olive oil, sugar, salt, and pepper.

-- Pour the dressing over the salad and stir well.
-Refrigerate for at least 30 minutes to allow the flavors to meld together.
+- Pour the dressing over the salad and mix well.
+Refrigerate for at least 30 minutes before serving.

 Notes